axdelgado/statdiscrimination/README.md

     * Note: this site used BLS data, but I wasn't sure if I should have calculated this myself, or gotten an academic source.
 [This](https://data.bls.gov/cgi-bin/surveymost?ce) might be a good alternative to do it by hand.
 * `TCC` didn't seem to have any people who reported hourly wages as total compensation (min was about 4400)
     * cool observation: there's spikes at every $1000
+* Strange: there are only 3 "other" responses to gender in 2016.

 </details>